Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential

-\subsection{Proof of Proposition~\ref{local} in the case $\bm{1< \alpha < 2}$}
+\subsection{Proof of Proposition~\ref{local} in the case $1< \alpha <2$}

 Note first that $1< \alpha <2$ forces $d=1$ since $\alpha > d$.
-Inspecting the argument in the previous subsection, one can see that we have troubles in~\eqref{E_1} and~\eqref{limiter} in the case $1< \alpha < 2$.
-More precisely, we first need a local limit type theorem to bound the probability in the right-hand side of~\eqref{E_1}.
-Second, if we have a local limit theorem, the probability in~\eqref{E_1} has order $O((\log t)^{\alpha-2})$ and then it turns out that~\eqref{limiter} is not good enough when $\alpha \le 3/2$.
+Inspecting the argument in the previous subsection, one can see that we have troubles in \eqref{E_1} and \eqref{limiter} in the case $1< \alpha < 2$.
+More precisely, we first need a local limit type theorem to bound the probability in the right hand side of \eqref{E_1}.
+Second, if we have a local limit theorem, the probability in \eqref{E_1} has order $O((\log t)^{(\alpha-2)/2})$ and then it turns out that \eqref{limiter} is not good enough when $\alpha \le 3/2$.

 We shall cope with the first problem by proving a local limit theorem around the origin (see Lemma~\ref{lem11}-(i) below).
-For the second problem, we shall bound the fluctuation of $\int (V_{\omega}(x)-V_{\omega}(0))\phi_t(x)^2 {\rm{d}}x$ instead of the potential itself, where $\phi_t(x)$ is an approximate eigenfunction (see Lemma~\ref{lem11}-(ii) below).
-Although this change prevent us from getting Proposition~\ref{alpha>2}, we can show the following lemma which is still sufficient to prove Proposition~\ref{local}. \begin{lem} Let $\e>0$ be arbitrarily small.
+For the second problem, we shall bound the fluctuation of $\int (V_{\omega}(x)-V_{\omega}(0))\phi_t(x)^2 {\rm d} x$ instead of the potential itself, where $\phi_t(x)$ is an approximate eigenfunction (see Lemma~\ref{lem11}-(ii) below).
+Although the latter change prevents us from getting Proposition~\ref{alpha>2}, we can show the following lemma which is still sufficient to prove Proposition~\ref{local}. \begin{lemma} Let $\e>0$ be arbitrarily small.
 There exists $\delta \in (0,1)$ such that for sufficiently large $M>0$ and $t > 0$,